Leverage the moment when the behaviour is more likely to happen, and provide timely and context-specific information, feedback and rewards

 The financial management tool Mint leverage the fresh start effect in their marketing emails to inspire action.

-Launch the intervention when people go through meaningful moments of transition that disrupt existing habits and behavioural patterns.
+People are more likely to act and change behaviour when they go through meaningful moments of transition that disrupt existing habits and behavioural patterns (e.g., moving, having a baby etc.)

 People are more likely to shift to environmentally-friends modes of transport when they move to a new neighbourhood.